-The budget for the 2011-11 school year was adopted Monday, and it did not include transportation for general education students.
+The budget for the was adopted Monday, and it did not include transportation for general education students.

 Parents of Trenton students have been commenting on Trenton Patch's Facebook page since the story was posted late Monday night.